 Vonnegut’s second novel is in some ways a transitional work.
 On the surface, it has a classic structure—a plot, characters, and no one named Kurt Vonnegut running around hijacking the story for pages and pages.
 But it’s also a novel where none of the characters have any agency—there are no heroes or villains because no one is truly able to choose anything that happens.
 A man and his dog travel the stars and are transformed into waves that can only take solid form when they intersect with a planet.
 An elaborate plot to cause a Martian invasion of Earth is set in motion—and doomed to fail.
 A robot helps an old man die peacefully while waiting for a bus.
 It’s a funny, beautiful story—but also a bit of a litmus test.
 If you love The Sirens of Titan, chances are you’ll love all of Vonnegut’s work.

 Vonnegut’s second collection of short stories shows off his versatility and his incredible gift for creativity.
-All of Vonnegut’s books burst with new ideas, but in the midst of his novels they’re often tossed off—and treated self-consciously as toss-offs.
-In the short story medium, Vonnegut hones in more on single ideas, and the result is a series of tightly focused stories that exhibit all of the humor and brains that typify Vonnegut without a lot of the (often brilliant) rambling he indulges.
+In the short story medium, Vonnegut hones in more on single ideas, and the result is a series of tightly focused narratives that exhibit all of the humor and brains that typify Vonnegut without a lot of the (often brilliant) rambling he indulges.
 In one story, the government handicaps all citizens in an insane quest for equality.
 In another, a man discovers the secret to manipulating objects with his mind and uses it to destroy all weapons of war.
 It’s a stunning collection, but it’s marred by the awful depiction of sexual assault in the titular story.
 Many people who become fans of Vonnegut’s novels and essays are shocked and disappointed when they read Welcome to the Monkey House, which even in 1968 exhibited some pretty terrible attitudes towards rape and women, but it’s essential reading if you seek to understand Vonnegut as a writer.

 6. Cat’s Cradle